 - Over 400cc up to 600cc

-When you apply to renew your vehicle excise licence you must produce
+When you apply to renew your tax you must produce

-- A vehicle test certificate (MOT) if your motorcycle is three years old and over
+- Vehicle test certificate (MOT) if your motorcycle is three years old and over

 Motorcycles registered before 1st of January 1973 are exempt from tax but should display a tax free (historic) disc.